DDL-Rhine/BFE/Readme.md

 ## Highlights
 - **Fragmentation measure: **We propose a GPU fragmentation measurement to assess the degree of GPU fragmentation in the cluster, considering the task size and the GPU heterogeneity.
--**Math Computation of GPU Heterogeneity: **We provide a scientific mathematical computation method when considering GPU heterogeneity that improves GPU utilization and task completion time in heterogeneous environment.
+- **Math Computation of GPU Heterogeneity: **We provide a scientific mathematical computation method when considering GPU heterogeneity that improves GPU utilization and task completion time in heterogeneous environment.
--**Novel Scheduling Algorithm: **We present a task scheduling algorithm based on Particle Swarm Optimization to minimize the cluster's average TCT and GPU fragmentation size.
+- **Novel Scheduling Algorithm: **We present a task scheduling algorithm based on Particle Swarm Optimization to minimize the cluster's average TCT and GPU fragmentation size.

 ## Contents
 ```